-People who have had a stroke are generally not granted licences for vocational driving, such as licences for heavy vehicles or to carry passengers.
+People who have had a stroke are generally not granted licenses for vocational driving, such as licenses for heavy vehicles or to carry passengers.
+In some cases, a return to driving may be considered if there has been a full and complete recovery, or a license may be granted with conditions.

-Under some circumstances, a licence may be granted with conditions to existing holders of these classes and/or endorsement types.
+Under some circumstances, a license may be granted with conditions to existing holders of these classes and/or endorsement types.
 If there has been a full and complete recovery with no suggestion of recurrence over a period of three years, the possibility of a return to driving may be considered by the Transport Agency (via the Chief Medical Adviser).
 A supporting physician or neurologist's report will be required.